GPs and Sunrise EMR & PAS

 - GPs who work for, or are contracted to SA Health, are required to undertake training and demonstrate competency in using Sunrise EMR prior to commencing work at a hospital or health service that uses the system – view training requirements.

 - Patient discharge summaries are automatically sent from the Sunrise system to patients’ My Health Record, where the patient has a My Health Record account and is over the age of 18.
 With the patient’s consent, this service allows GPs to view their patient’s hospital information during follow up visits to assist with the preparation of plans for ongoing care if required.
+Note: Available by mid-2020 for GPs of Royal Adelaide Hospital patients.

 - The EMR draws GP contact details directly from the Health Provider Registry and uses these details to fax patient discharge summaries.
 For this reason, it is important for all GPs to ensure their details on the Registry are always current.